cliffordx/legalbai/pages/Homepage.md

 	- A ton.
 For starters, I have #[[flashcards]] collated and collected from exams and quizzes.
 	- Also, I have the fundamental codals uploaded here, either annotated or commented by [me]([[Clifford Enoc]]).
 		- But don't expect too much.
 Some are not meant to be shared.
-			- Reason: They are from bo
+			- Reason: Some are from authors of a law book.
+				- Other are from law reviews, which are
 	- Since I am doing hybrid/multi-faceted approach to learning, my overarching goal is to write my own words and thoughts about what I have studied so far, here in Github.
 My previous plan was to have it in one place at my website (CliffordX.com) but I wanted it here since I just have to `commit` the pages that I have written on my PKM app (logseq, FTW!) from my laptop and it shall be published with updates and shown here instantly.
 It makes my workflow much easier.
 	- I do have handwritten outlines, notes on a 4"x6" [index card]([[Index_Cards]]) which I already plan to write simultaneously or concurrently with my typewritten notes here.
 I plan to upload also those handwritten notes if it so required.
 (But I'm busy, [here's my lazy alibi]([[26 Oct 2022]]))
 	- For those who want to engage in effective note-taking strategies, here is my list of recommended (e)Books to read in alphabetical order on the subject of note-taking: